susom/redcap-summarize-instance/README.md

 was the most recent visit detail.
 If you deleted an instance, you would have to evaluate all of the instances to find the one with the most recent visit_date...
 Not sure how to approach this - it would require custom logic handling...
 It could, for example, sort all instances by a field and take the first or last of them.
+- warn summary instance of form to be read-only when viewed?